Our first education centre opened in October 2016 and our first Greek book created a year later.

 The approach followed by our teachers is based mainly on the CLT approach (Communicative Language Teaching).
 According to this, students work in groups or pairs having the chance to work collaboratively and receive feedback from their fellow classmates.
 Moreover, learners develop their communication skills in the form of role-play or interviews in order to practice the target language and gain confidence.
 The lessons are divided thematically involving cultural references and general knowledge to prepare students in becoming citizens of the world.

-English and German Language Lessons
+GREEK and ENGLISH Language Lessons

 During the first month of the programme, learners explore everyday life phrases used for greeting.
 Working with refugees who are more concerned about with whether food would or would not be on their table in the evening, rather than sitting quietly in a classroom has been challenging.
 However, the teaching staff have overcome this obstacle by incorporating creative activities and materials to entertain and educate at the same time.
 Therefore, lessons have been created taking into consideration students’ needs and backgrounds.
 Children are also offered fresh fruit and adults sweet tea to ensure concentration levels are maintained throughout class.